AnkanMandal-god/InstagramCaptionWizard/replit.md

 - **Demo Mode Option**: One-click fallback to enhanced mock generation
 - **Helpful Tips**: Clear guidance on resolving quota issues
 - **Seamless Transition**: Preserves user's topic and tone selections

+### Session-Based API Key Management
+- **Optional Session Storage**: Users can choose to save their API key for the current browser session
+- **Automatic Fallback**: System checks session storage if no API key is provided in the form
+- **Clear Session Option**: Users can manually clear their saved API key anytime
+- **Secure Storage**: API keys stored only in Flask session, automatically cleared when browser closes
+- **Visual Indicators**: Clear UI showing when a session key is active vs. when manual entry is required

 ### Enhanced Tone Blending System
 - **Multi-Tone Fusion**: Seamlessly blends multiple tones into unified captions (e.g., "funny + romantic")